znes/angus-scenarios/documentation/scenario-description.md

 | lithium   | battery  |   0.85 | 0.92   |
 | air       | caes     |   0.57 | 0.57   |

 For germany the OPSD powerplant register is used to calculate efficiencies for the conventional powerplants in 2030.

-* Costs are based on the NEP2030C and TYNDP2018 cost assumptions:
+* Commodity costs are based on the NEP2030C and TYNDP2018 cost assumptions:

 | scenario   | carrier   |   value | unit    | source         |
 |:-----------|:----------|--------:|:--------|:---------------|